network-plane/dhcplane/README.md

 ## Security notes

-- Only enable `--authoritative` on a network where this server should NAK competing/invalid requests.
+- Only enable `authoritative` in the config on networks where this server should NAK competing/invalid requests.
 - Use `exclusions` to protect infrastructure IPs that are inside pools.
 - Banned MACs are enforced at request time; keep in mind MAC spoofing is possible on L2.
 - Consider running under a service account with only `cap_net_bind_service` capability if possible, not full root.